Pattern Shift

 BEST QUOTE FROM THE EPISODE

-"If we manage our energy, the time part just takes care of itself
+"If we manage our energy, the time part just takes care of itself." - Kim Witten

 Get 50% off the Business Circle Program this Summer.
 No live video, no 1:1 sessions and you have to do 4 hours of work each week to see results.
 If you are willing to put in the work, you get the BCP and a guest pass to the community for only €600,- instead of €1200,-.